You can find the Crossref Plugin from your dashboard by navigating to Tools > Import/Export > Crossref XML Export Plugin.

 Manual deposit using Crossref XML export and admin tool might be used if you opt to add additional metadata such as licensing information not currently being deposited through the Crossref XML plugin.

-You can also register your content with Crossref entirely outside of OJS using the Crossref metadata manager, though the plugin can save you having to input metadata by hand.
-You can find the Crossref Plugin from your dashboard by navigating to Tools > Import/Export > Crossref XML Export Plugin.
+You can also register your content with Crossref entirely outside of OJS using Crossref’s Web Deposit Form, though the plugin can save you having to input metadata by hand.

 To enable automatic deposits, simply check the box on the settings page.